chendaniely/2020-08-17-git-dan/README.md

 - `git commit`: commits files in the staging area
     - if you opened this in VI(M): <ESC> `:q!`
     - `git config --global core.editor "nano -w"`

+- `git log`: shows you your history
+    - `git log --oneline`: shows you your 1-line version of history

+- `HEAD`: tells you where you are looking at in history